Castle Building Centres Group

 Castle Building Centres Group Limited (Castle) is the oldest Canadian-based, cooperatively-owned buying group of lumber and building materials.
-The members of the group are known as shareholders to reflect their cooperative association.

-Castle produces the Contractor Advantage, a magazine published bi-monthly and distributed nationally.
-Articles in the magazine are specifically geared toward products, trends and the business side of contracting.

-Banners

 Castle members do not necessarily fly a 'Castle' branded banner, as the store owners are independent and can choose to fly any non-competitive banner.
 Many stores do not even have a brand associated directly with the name of their store, opting for something more familiar in their market.

-Some banners that are in use today include:
+Castle also produces Contractor Advantage, a magazine published bi-monthly and distributed nationally.
+Articles in the magazine are specifically geared toward products, trends and the business side of contracting.